 What Are Low-VOC Carpets?

-Synthetic fibers are more susceptible to volatile organic compounds.
+Synthetic fibers are more susceptible to volatile organic compounds than natural fibers.
 The emissions come from the carpet’s constituents, including the pile and underlay.
 Exposure to VOCs may lead to breathing problems, headaches, and skin and eye irritation.

 Why Consider Low-VOC Carpets?